iturdikulov/notes/SQ3R_method.md

 ## Notes

-I generally use daily, weekly and yearly notes.
+I generally use daily, weekly, and yearly notes.